A Lemon Garlic Scallop Pasta is the perfect restaurant-style meal that you can make at home!

 4: Use a cast iron skillet and crank that heat.
 You want the pan to be hot before you place your scallops into the pan.

-5: Make sure you use plenty of oil so really get that good sear and lock in the flavor.
+5: Make sure you use a thin coating of oil so really get that good sear and lock in the flavor.
+Too much oil will splatter. but you want the pan to be coated so nothing sticks.

 6: Don’t futz with them.
 Place them in the skillet and let them really brown before flipping.
 Don’t peak or move them around.
 They only need to be flipped once, and when it’s time to flip them, they should be so golden that it’s really easy to flip!